-Bill Cosby Is Not Hiding Millions In Bitcoin Despite Tabloid Claim That He Is [Debunked]
+Bill Cosby Is Not Hiding Millions In Bitcoin, Despite Tabloid Claim That He Is [Debunked]

-Celebrity tabloid, Radar Online, reported that Bill Cosby is hiding around $5 million in Bitcoin to shield it from his creditors, the government, his lawyers, and his wife should she decide to divorce him in the future.
+Celebrity tabloid Radar Online reported that Bill Cosby is hiding around $5 million in Bitcoin to shield it from his creditors, the government, his lawyers, and his wife, should she decide to divorce him in the future.
 According to experts in Bitcoin and the blockchain, that assertion is not true.
 There are multiple problems with the story that Radar Online reported, which were debunked by CCN.

 Cosby is tied to a sexual assault scandal in which he drugged and raped a number of women.
 As a result of that, he amassed significant legal bills, with unsubstantiated rumors that he may still owe in the area of $25 million to his legal team.
 There have been rumors that his wife may seek a divorce, but that has not been substantiated either.
 What is known is that prior to his legal problems, Cosby was estimated to have a net worth of around $500 million.